suupp/penta-final/README.md

-# Web Pentomino game/also stayed as my 11th grade school project
+# Web Pentomino game / also stayed as my 11th grade school project

 **Here you can test and play with it - https://suupp.github.io/penta-final/**